 This story highlights the fact that there are many procedural hurdles and potential pitfalls involved in going through the probate process.
 Probate administration is a creation of statutory law and court case decisions, so when an estate goes through

-probate, everything must be done in such a way that it passes through all the hoops that have been erected by the statutes and previous court ruling about probate.
+probate, everything must be done in such a way that it passes through all the hoops that have been erected by the statutes and previous court rulings about probate.

 There are ways to avoid these potential procedural pitfalls.
 One way, for example, is to create a plan that distributes most or all of your wealth through a revocable living trust.
 Because a living trust is not something that was created by

 probate laws, dividing and distributing your wealth using a living trust is a process that does not have to satisfy all the procedural hoops and hurdles of probate law.
 There are certain requirements, such as the way that you go about

 executing (signing) a trust, that the law says you have to meet, but there are many others that do apply to wills and probate that don’t apply to trusts.

 Let’s return the example above.
 While you cannot name your son due to the law’s barrier against convicted felons serving as estate administrators, you probably can set up an estate plan centered around a revocable living trust and then name your son

 as the successor trustee of that trust, regardless of that shoplifting conviction from a quarter-century ago.
 The law generally establishes far fewer barriers preventing people serving as successor trustees.
 As compared to the laws governing estate

 administrators, you can generally name almost anyone you want to be your successor trustee.